-How many times have you heard, It’s all in the details.”?
+How many times have you heard, it’s all in the details.”?
 Probably about a bazillion.

 Well…that certainly proved to be true when it came to decorating the Chic Chateau showhouse.
 Take the full tour HERE in case you missed it last week.

-The concept behind the Chic Chateau showhouse is to inspire and show all of us ordinary folks how to achieve a designer look on a budget.
+The concept behind the Chic Chateau showhouse is to inspire and show all of us ordinary folks how to achieve a beautiful designer look on a budget.
 Almost all of the items in the home were purchased from thrift stores, Craigslist and other thrifty venues.

 Today, I want to take a closer look at how the designers transformed ordinary items, that you likely wouldn’t look at twice, and turned them into things of beauty.

 The decor theme of the home is mid-century modern.
-Along with the design theme, the designers were given a color palette to work within so that the overall look of the home would flow.
+Along with the design theme, the talented designers were given a color palette to work within so that the overall look of the home would flow.

 As you’re looking through these photos, it might help to switch back to the house tour to get a feel for the entire room that each of the items are in.

-Let’s start in the foyer where a coat of paint on a thrifted chest and a reupholstered chair breathed new life into these mid-century modern pieces.
+Let’s start in the foyer where a blue coat of paint on a thrifted chest and a reupholstered chair breathed new life into these mid-century modern pieces.

 In most of the rooms, it was all about the fabric.
 Gorgeous, vibrantly colored fabrics, all in the color palette specified by the lead design team for the house.